TylerHendrickson/mydyndns/README.md

     restart: unless-stopped
 ```

-In this example, configuration is sourced from a volume mounted at `/config` in the container.
+In this example, configuration is sourced from file within a volume mounted at `/config` in the container,
-However, all usual means of configuration are still supported; parameters may be provided via
+e.g. `/config/mydyndns.toml`.
+However, all usual means of configuration are still supported;
-the `environment` section, as well as by providing additional flags in the `command` directive.
+parameters may be provided via the `environment` section, as well as by passing additional flags
+in the `command` directive.
 Note that all environment variables must be prefixed with `MYDYNDNS_`.

 ## Developing